studio24/deployer-recipes/docs/installation.md

 * `application` - your application name
 * `repository` - GitHub repo URL, please ensure this uses the SSH URL, e.g. git@github.com:studio24/project-name.git
 * `http_user` - HTTP user that the webserver runs as (when we use PHP-FPM this is normally `production` or `staging`), remove this if you're not using PHP-FPM
-* `log_files` - Path to log files, separate multiple files with a comma
+* `log_files` - Path to log files, you can add multiple files as an array (or a string separated by spaces)

 Settings that you shouldn't need to change: